evgenyneu/Cosmos/README.md

 cosmosView.settings.filledBorderColor = UIColor.orange
 ```

-## Settings Cosmos settings from Objective-C
+## Using Cosmos settings from Objective-C

 [This manual](https://github.com/marketplacer/Cosmos/wiki/Using-Cosmos-settings-in-Objective-C) describes how to set/read Cosmos settings in Objective-C apps.